Breast Implant Replacement

-The success of your breast implant replacement procedure depends on the quality of your participation in the initial consultation.
+The success of your breast implant replacement procedure depends on the quality of your participation in the initial consultation at the Birmingham Cohn Plastic Surgery office.
 You will need to be prepared to discuss why you want breast implant replacement surgery, your personal medical history, drug allergies, use of medications, vitamins, herbal supplements, alcohol, tobacco and drugs, and any family history of breast cancer, as well as the results of any mammograms or previous biopsies.

 Dr. Cohn will perform a physical examination and take detailed measurements of your individual physical attributes, as well as note breast asymmetry that may need to be addressed at the time of your procedure.
 Photographs will be taken for your medical record.
 At that point, Dr. Cohn will be prepared to discuss your surgical options, recommend a course of treatment, and discuss the use of anesthesia during your breast implant replacement procedure.
 The consultation consists of a thorough discussion to get a sense of what an anticipated final appearance might look like.
 Dr. Cohn is happy to assist with recommendations while using your personal goals to guide final decision making.

 Prior to surgery, you may be asked to participate in lab testing or a medical evaluation, receive a prescription for certain medications or adjust your current medications, stop smoking well in advance of your surgery, avoid taking any anti-inflammatory drugs or herbal supplements.
 Some special instructions you receive will cover what to do on the day of surgery, the use of anesthesia during your breast implant replacement surgery, documentation for breast implant registry (when necessary), as well as post-operative care and follow-up.